SVNTrw/Cryengine-Performance-Tuning/README.md

 3. **Edit `system.cfg`**
    - Open `system.cfg` with **Notepad** or another text editor.

-4. **Make a space under the already existing lines, then Copy & Paste the following lines under that**
+4. **Make a space under the already existing lines, then Copy & Paste the following lines under that, I've supplied both mid range and high range options.**
    - Replace or add the lines exactly as provided below. *(Click the interactable box on the top right to copy the entire list!)*

+# MID-RANGE OPTION
 ```ini
 ;====================================================================
 ; CRYENGINE PERFORMANCE OPTIMIZATION